microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Connect-Entra.md

 This example shows how to authenticate to Microsoft Entra ID using an access token.

-See [How to get access token from the token endpoint.][token-endpoint]
+Follow this link (</graph/auth-v2-user#3-request-an-access-token>) for more information on how to get or create access token.

 ### Example 5: Connecting to an environment as a different identity